Agent Skills: Debugging

 Phase 4: Verification

-<CRITICAL> Auto-invoke `/verify` after EVERY fix claim.
-Not optional. </CRITICAL>
+<CRITICAL>Auto-invoke /verify after EVERY fix claim.
+Not optional.</CRITICAL>

 Verification confirms:

-• Original symptom resolved
+• Original symptom no longer occurs

 • Tests pass (if applicable)

-• No regressions introduced
+• No new failures introduced

 3-Fix Rule